-GRAYSON COUNTY METROPOLITAN PLANNING ORGANIZATION (MPO) POLICY BOARD (PB) AGENDA ITEM XII ACTION ITEM
+GRAYSON COUNTY METROPOLITAN PLANNING ORGANIZATION (MPO) TECHNICAL ADVISORY COMMITTEE (TAC) AGENDA ITEM IX ACTION ITEM

-PUBLIC HEARING: Review and Approval of a Draft Amendment to the 2022 - 2023 Unified Planning Work Program (UPWP)
+PUBLIC HEARING: Review of an Amendment to the 2024-2025 Unified Planning Work Program (UPWP) and recommend approval of the Amendment to the Policy Board

-The Unified Planning Work Program (UPWP) is the two year program budget for the MPO.
+The Unified Planning Work Program (UPWP) is the two-year program budget for the MPO.
 This document identifies the funding sources and projects/plans that the MPO intends to undertake over a two (2) fiscal year period.